 Is my dog in pain?

-Have you ever had a toothache?
-Infection?
-You know how painful that can be.
-The difference is, we can pop a painkiller at the first sign of trouble, then take ourselves to the dentist for relief.
-Dogs rely on us to keep them pain free, and because they are so good at hiding it, it’s extremely important for us to be vigilant in their care, and that means regular vet checks, which should include a dental exam.
+We can reach for pain relief, they can’t!!
+Dogs rely on us to keep them pain free, and because they are so good at hiding it, it’s extremely important for us to be vigilant in their care.

 If I see any of these signs, what should I do?